-The role of fire was dramatically increased with the arrival of aboriginal man in America about 14,000 BP (before present).
-Hunting and gathering characterized their progressively more sophisticated cultures until the advent of settled societies after 3000 BP in the Eastern Woodlands (Fagan 2000).
-Beginning about 6000 BP (Middle Holocene), warmer climates and final wastage of the Laurentide Ice Sheet (Delcourt and Delcourt 1981, Delcourt and Delcourt 1983) translated into increased food resources and rapid population growth.
-By 5000 BP, sea level had stabilized and vegetation patterns were essentially as we find them today.
+The role of fire was dramatically increased with the arrival of aboriginals in America about 14,000 BP (before present).
+Hunting and gathering characterized their progressively more sophisticated cultures until the advent of settled societies after 3,000 BP in the eastern woodlands (Fagan 2000).
+Beginning about 6,000 BP (Middle Holocene), warmer climates and final wastage of the Laurentide Ice Sheet (Delcourt and Delcourt 1981, 1983) translated into increased food resources and rapid population growth.
+By 5,000 BP, sea level had stabilized, and vegetation patterns were essentially as we find them today.

-After this rapid population growth, more or less permanent settlements appeared, primarily in river valleys and rich bottomland soils from the coastal plain to the mountains (Fagan 2000).
-After 3000 BP, population pressures led to cultivation of native plants typical of disturbed habitats.
-After 1000 BP, corn cultivation was widespread (Hudson 1982) and bean cultivation by 800 BP (Smith 1994), but hunting and gathering were still prominent activities.
-Population density was probably greater in the southern than in the northern part of Eastern Woodlands, and greater on the coast than inland, but higher densities extended inland along major rivers (Driver 1961).
+After this rapid population growth, more or less permanent settlements appeared, primarily in river valleys and rich bottomland soils from the Coastal Plain to the mountains (Fagan 2000).
+After 3,000 BP, population pressures led to cultivation of native plants typical of disturbed habitats.
+After 1,000 BP, corn cultivation was widespread (Hudson 1982) and bean cultivation by 800 BP (Smith 1994), but hunting and gathering were still prominent activities.
+Population density was probably greater in the southern than in the northern part of the eastern woodlands and greater on the coast than inland, but higher densities extended inland along major rivers (Driver 1961).

-Judging the extent to which forests and other vegetation were influenced by Native American use of fire requires knowledge of the typical pattern of land use and the population levels before European contact.
+Judging the extent to which forests and other vegetation were influenced by Native American use of fire requires knowledge of the typical pattern of land use and the population levels before European contact (Kemmerer and Lake 2001).
 Williams (1992, p.
-40, fig. 2.8) presented a concept of a typical Southern Woodland village.
-Located on a stream or river, the clearing for the village and surrounding fields of mostly corn, beans and squash extended for 4 miles.
-Girdling larger trees and burning the undergrowth cleared this area originally and burning kept it open, in much the way swidden agriculture occurs in the Tropics today.
-The field zone was buffered by a further 1.25 mile-wide zone that was burned annually for defense (visibility), where fuelwood and berry gathering took place.
+40, fig. 2.8) presented a concept of a typical southern woodland village.
+Located on a stream or river, the clearing for the village and surrounding fields of mostly corn, beans, and squash extended for 4 miles.
+Girdling larger trees and burning the undergrowth cleared this area originally, and burning kept it open, in much the way that swidden agriculture occurs in the tropics today.
+The field zone was buffered by a further 1.25-mile-wide zone that was burned annually for defense (visibility), where fuel wood and berry gathering took place.
 Another 1- to 2.5-mile-wide zone was burned frequently for small game and foraging.
 This entire disturbance complex was surrounded by closed forest.
 Nearby was a large zone kept in open grassland by burning for large game animals.
-Except in river floodplains, this village complex had to be moved periodically as soil fertility was reduced in the continuously cropped fields, and as nearby fuelwood was exhausted.
+Except in river floodplains, this village complex had to be moved periodically as soil fertility was reduced in the continuously cropped fields and as nearby fuel wood was exhausted.
 To maintain proximity to open grassland for hunting, successive village sites were probably within 6 to 25 miles of each other.